 Keep your food tasting delicious and your customers happy while ensuring your health inspector only gives you the best marks by putting the following checklist into action.

 Here is the restaurant deep cleaning checklist all commercial kitchens should follow.
-If you need help cleaning your kitchen, call Aps-Hoods, now serving restaurants like yours in Los Angeles, California, and Denver, Colorado.
+If you need help cleaning your kitchen, call Aps-Hoods, now serving restaurants like yours in Denver, Colorado.